Mindfulness Strategies: How to Help with Executive Functioning Skills in Children

 Mindfulness is not meant to be a “cure” for diagnoses such as ADHD or Autism Spectrum Disorders.
 Mindfulness strategies have been proven by research to decrease anxiety and emotional reactivity, improve attention, and help children become more able to handle daily challenges and choose their behavior.

-In one recent study, Hwang and colleagues (Journal of Child and Family Studies, 2015) studied families who underwent an 8-week mindfulness program, and found that it led to an increase in the quality of family life, reduction of stress in parents, and reduction of anxiety and thought problems in children with ASD.
+In one recent study, Hwang and colleagues (Journal of Child and Family Studies, 2015) studied families who underwent an 8-week mindfulness program and found that it led to an increase in the quality of family life, a reduction of stress in parents, and a reduction of anxiety and thought problems in children with ASD.

 Our office has used mindfulness techniques with children with ADHD and ASD diagnoses with a great degree of success.
 For children who are “sensory” (both hyper-sensitive or sensory seeking), many are drawn to the experiential and sensation-based elements of mindfulness strategies.